(Contact: JERRYGRILLO1960@GMAIL.COM)

 Jerry Grillo has been making stories since he learned that crayons, though they look delicious, were best used for writing and drawing.
-A cartoonist in college, he shifted gears and became a sports writer.
-For almost 30 years he worked as a staff editor, writer (occasional photographer and designer) for newspapers and magazines in New York, Pennsylvania, Illinois, South Carolina, and Georgia … and why the hell am I writing about myself in the third person?
-Anyway, I left that scene to join the mad scientist beat at Georgia Tech, but through all of it I’ve been fortunate to write on a freelance basis for a diverse range of magazines and websites, including Atlanta, Paste, Georgia Trend, Super Lawyers, Golf, ESPN, Jambands, and some others you probably never heard of.
-But this book is by far the biggest freelance project I’ve undertaken.
+A cartoonist in college, he shifted gears when drawing proved too difficult and became a sports writer.
+For almost 30 years he worked as a staff editor, writer (occasional photographer and designer) for newspapers and magazines in New York, Pennsylvania, Illinois, South Carolina, and Georgia, where he learned to write about himself in the third person.
+He left that scene to join the mad scientist beat at Georgia Tech.
+He also writes on a variety of topics for a variety of publications as a freelancer.

-Col. Bruce Hampton was often called the godfather of the jam band scene (or some such).
-Truth is, he was one of the most influential performing artists in Southern rock music, a master builder of great bands and a facilitator of genius who surrounded himself with free-range talent and let it run slightly wild, creating a controlled sonic frenzy that resulted in some of the best music ever played in America.
-A true icon of Atlanta music, Bruce was playing a little outdoor music festival in Northeast Georgia when we first met.
-We bonded over baseball and sports trivia, and after a while, he invited me to the Tuesday lunches at an International House of Pancakes in the Atlanta suburbs.
-That led to some great new friendships and, eventually, to this book (The Music and Mythocracy of Col. Bruce Hampton: A Basically True Biography).
+The Music and Mythocracy of Col. Bruce Hampton is his first book.
+Col. Bruce was often called the godfather of the jam band scene.
+The truth is, he was one of the most influential performing artists in Southern alternative music, a master builder of great bands and a facilitator of genius who surrounded himself with free-range talent and let it run slightly wild.
+Bruce created a controlled sonic frenzy that resulted in some of the best music ever played in America.
+He was an icon of the Atlanta music world and a mentor for many artists.

 “Jerry Grillo completely loves and understands the magic, the talent, and the importance of Col. Bruce Hampton, Ret.
 You’ll disappear into Bruce’s world in this book and you may not want to come out.”